biodash/biodash.github.io/content/codeclub/S04E16/index.md

 </div>

 Another classic way of showing the relationship between a categorical and a continuous variable is with a **boxplot**.
 [The book](https://r4ds.had.co.nz/exploratory-data-analysis.html#cat-cont) has a good explanation of what the components of a boxplot (box, median line, whiskers, outliers) represent.
-Let's make a boxplot of diamond prices by cut:
+Let's make a boxplot of diamond `price` by `cut`:

 <div class="highlight">